-A management agreement exists between each of the companies in the Group and Akirov Banking Holdings (1994) Ltd. (which is owned by Mr. Akirov and Mrs. Chava Akirov) ("the Management Company") which provides, inter alia, for the provision of management services by the Management Company, through Mr. Akirov, who currently serves and will continue to serve as active Chairman in the Company.
+A management agreement exists between the Company and a company controlled by him ("the Management Company") by which, inter alia, the Management Company will provide management services, by means of Mr. Akirov, who currently serves and will continue to serve as active Chairman in the Company.
 In addition to remuneration, the Company bears and pays to Mr. Akirov or to the Management Company all the expenses of Mr. Akirov in respect of his service in the Company or on its behalf including the making available of an appropriate vehicle, vehicle maintenance, telephones, hospitality coverage, travel expenses, including the grossing up of notional income for income tax purposes where applicable.